Responsive Images

 Why do we need client hints?

-To understand the need for client hints, let's take a closer look at what we have learned so far -
+To understand the need for client hints, let's review what we've learned so far:

 srcset